D-Mad/Video-Style-Transfer/README.md

 python transfer.py --content-image-folder {content_image_folder_path} --style-image-folder {style_image_folder_path}
 ```
 ### Video style transfer
+By default, IPST will load and transfer all video frames, which means the batch size is equal to the number of frames.
+This setting achieves extreme speed but can potentially cause memory problems.
 ```bash
 python transfer.py --content-video {content_image_path} --style-image {style_image_path}
 ```
-By default, IPST will load and transfer all video frames, which performs extreme speed.
-However, if the number of frames is too large, it may lead to memory issues.

-Try to use ```--frame-by-frame``` to solve memory issues:
+Using the ```--frame-by-frame``` option will set the batch size to 1, enabling the processing of longer videos at the expense of speed.
 ```bash
 python transfer.py --content-video {content_video_path} --style-image {style_image_path} --frame-by-frame
 ```